Heavy Metal Tests in India: Blood and Urine Panels by Thyrocare

 Compare the Heavy Metal Blood Test and Heavy Metal Urine Test in one place.
 Both panels use ICP–MS for elemental analysis, but the sample type, profile composition, and report delivery are different.

 The blood panel covers 22 elements, including heavy metals, toxic elements, and nutrient elements.
 The urine panel covers 10 elements in a spot urine sample.
-Free home sample collection is available in covered PIN codes across India.
+Free home sample collection is available in 5,000+ PIN code locations across India.

 Book Now, Pay During the Sample Collection